katewhee/networking-course/_labs/http-server.md

 ### HTTP Parsing
 Assuming you did the previous lab correctly, you will need to modify the logic that parses a request and builds a response—all of the TCP related logic can stay the same.
 The HTTP request and response format are pure ASCII, so a lot of the work and tooling you have built around parsing the other protocol still apply.

-For your server, you can assume that all requests and responses will be in `HTTP/1.1`.
+For your server, your responses will be in `HTTP/1.0`.
 I've provided a small demo webpage in the `www` folder of the lab.

 ### Command-line Interface (CLI)